Cozy Peach Kitchen

 Black Eyed Pea Veggie Bowls

-Black-eyed peas and veggies are tossed in spicy buffalo tahini sauce in this easy Black Eyed Peas Veggie Bowls recipe.
-Perfect for meal prep or as a healthy weeknight dinner!
+Black-eyed peas and veggies are tossed in spicy buffalo tahini sauce in these easy Black Eyed Peas Veggie Bowls.
+This is an easy and nutritious way to cook black eyed peas!

 Overhead view of bowl of veggies, black eyed peas, and rice drizzled with orange buffalo sauce.